A guide to the most beautiful towns in Belgium including small towns, amusement parks, and historic sites in the best cities in Belgium

-You will be greeted by iconic landmarks like the Wallonian Parliament through the journey.
+You will be greeted by iconic landmarks like the Wallonian Parliament throughout the journey.

 A vibrant seaside resort located in the Poldar region along the North Sea, Knokke-Heist is a paradise for beach lovers.

-It is one of the best cities in Belgium with colourful events and music festivals happening throughout the year.
+It is one of the best cities in Belgium with colorful events and music festivals happening throughout the year.
 The Zwin Nature Reserve and the Scharpoort are the notable attractions of the city.